trueadm/ripple

 - Reactive State Management: Built-in reactivity with

-prefixed variables and object properties - Component-Based Architecture: Clean, reusable components with props and children
+$prefixed variables and object properties - Component-Based Architecture: Clean, reusable components with props and children

 - JSX-like Syntax: Familiar templating with Ripple-specific enhancements